tingyunchiu/friends/README.md

 # friends

-# To clone this project:
+# To clone this project, run:
 git clone https://github.com/tingyunchiu/friends.git

 # After sucessful cloned, go into your folder and run:
 npm install

 # To see the App, you need to
-1. Download 'expo' on your phone
+1. Download the 'expo' app on your phone
 2. Run: npm start
 3. Scan the QR code with expo on your phone or